How is the rising cost of living affecting students?

 This information should not be relied upon as legal or professional advice.
 Read the disclaimer.

-Cost of living support for students primarily comes from student finance loans and grants/bursaries.
-Support might also be available to students from universities, educational trusts and charities, and the benefits system.
+Higher education is devolved, which means eligibility for financial support, and the nature and amount of what is available, varies across the UK.
+Support primarily comes from student finance loans and grants/bursaries provided by UK governments.
+Support might also be available to students from universities, educational trusts and charities, employers, and the benefits system.

-To ensure they have applied for everything to which they may be entitled, students should consult the website of the respective student finance body for where they ordinarily live:
+To ensure they have applied for everything to which they may be entitled, students should consult the website of the respective student finance body for where they normally live:

 Students must reapply for support each year of their course.
 Students begin to repay any loans when they start earning over a certain amount.
 Grants and bursaries do not have to be repaid.

-Depending on their country of residence and course, students can apply for a loan, grant, bursary, or a combination thereof, to help cover day-to-day living costs, including accommodation, food, and transport.
+Depending on their country of residence and course, students can apply for loans, grants, and bursaries to help cover day-to-day living costs, including accommodation, food, and transport.

 The amount and type of support to which a student is entitled may be based, in part, on their household income.
 In most cases, this will include their parents’ income.
 If a change of circumstances reduces a student’s household income during the academic year, they may be entitled to more support and should contact their relevant student finance body.